Remedies for hair fall

 If a medical professional is sure your hair fall is linked to male pattern baldness, there are treatment options available to you.
-These are minoxidil, finasteride or Propecia (the branded form of finasteride).
 Visit the Online Doctor for an assessment and if approved you can order treatment through this service.

 Finasteride works by preventing the effects of the dihydrotestosterone (DHT) hormones on the hair follicles.
-Finasteride is sold in the form of tablets (either as Propecia or as the more cost-effective generic finasteride) as a treatment for male pattern baldness.
+Finasteride is available in the form of tablets (either as Propecia or as generic finasteride) as a treatment for male pattern baldness.
 This treatment works better if used early in the development of your hair loss and is less effective when hair loss is well established.

 Can you reverse hereditary hair loss?